89luca89/terrible/README.md

 ### How It Works

-The baisc idea comes from the complexity to automate VMs deployments in a QEMU/KVM environment.
+The basic idea comes from the complexity to automate VMs deployments in a QEMU/KVM environment.

 For this reason we decided to automate the deployment process as much as possible, using **Ansible** and **Jinja2**.